 Onsite access to health care maximizes your employees’ ability to get and stay healthy.

-With an onsite provider you not only have someone there to provide preventative care and early detection to those that wish it, but also if the unexpected arises, like an injury, you have a trained and qualified physician present to assess and treat, if necessary.
+With an onsite provider you not only have someone there to provide preventative care and early detection to those that wish it but also if the unexpected arises, like an injury, you have a trained and qualified physician present to assess and treat, if necessary.

-An analysis of 14.7 million complete episodes of musculoskeletal complaints ending in 2009-2011 by OptumHealth—involving all services, settings and providers from commercial plan members across the country—provides additional support for the early role of chiropractic doctors in the evaluation and management of patients with back pain.
-Among a number of observations resulting from this analysis, episodes where a chiropractor was the first provider seen are characterized by treatment well aligned with clinical evidence; fewest number of different providers seen during the duration of the episode; low rates of imaging, injections and prescription medications; and low total episode cost (costs <50% of standard medical, if chiropractic care instituted within 10 days of the acute injury onset).
+An analysis of 14.7 million complete episodes of musculoskeletal complaints ending in 2009-2011 by OptumHealth—involving all services, settings, and providers from commercial plan members across the country—provides additional support for the early role of chiropractic doctors in the evaluation and management of patients with back pain.
+Among a number of observations resulting from this analysis, episodes, where a chiropractor was the first provider seen, are characterized by treatment well aligned with clinical evidence; fewest number of different providers seen during the duration of the episode; low rates of imaging, injections and prescription medications; and low total episode cost (costs <50% of standard medical, if chiropractic care instituted within 10 days of the acute injury onset).

-- ….the addition of chiropractic coverage for the treatment of low back and neck pain at prices typically payable in US employer-sponsored health benefit plans will likely increase value-for-dollar by improving clinical outcomes and either reducing total spending (neck pain) or increasing total spending (low back pain) by a smaller percentage than clinical outcomes improve.
+- ….the addition of chiropractic coverage for the treatment of low back and neck pain at prices typically payable in US employer-sponsored health benefit plans will likely increase value-for-dollar by improving clinical outcomes and either reduce total spending (neck pain) or increasing total spending (low back pain) by a smaller percentage than clinical outcomes improve.
 2009 Mercer Report

 - A 2004 study by Legorreta et al. conclude that access to managed chiropractic care for back pain may reduce overall health costs because such care is more effective than traditional medicine and is less invasive.